MakeSchool/MultiplayerTurnBasedGame-SpriteBuilder/README.md

     c.
 Getting the User's Data
     d.
 Making Moves

-If you're interested in the additional features, you can also take a look at the [full SDK documentation](https://s3.amazonaws.com/mgwu/mgwuSDK-instructions.html#a).
+If you're interested in additional multiplayer features like chat, or general game features like analytics and crash reporting, take a look at the [full SDK documentation](https://s3.amazonaws.com/mgwu/mgwuSDK-instructions.html).

 ###a.
 Callbacks and Targets and Data